leereilly/hubot-minecraft-skin/README.md

 1. Save [`'hubot-minecraft-skin.png'`](https://github.com/leereilly/hubot-minecraft-skin/blob/master/hubot-minecraft-skin.png) on your machine
 2. Log in to https://minecraft.net/
 3. Click on Profile
-4. Upload the image and select the classic player model option
+4. Upload the image
+5. Select the classic player model option
-5. :boom:
+6. :boom: